victrixsoft/bashbro/README.md

 # bashbro
 A Bash-based web file browser.
-Allows you to remotely browse, view documents and save files via your web browser.
+Allows you to remotely browse, stream, view documents and save files via your web browser.

 ![Bashbro Usage](assets/bashbro_usage.png)
 ```
-To start the bashbro locally on port 5555:
+To start bashbro locally on port 5555:
 $> bashbro -s -p 5555

 To start bashbro on a remote server: